awslabs/aws-media-replay-engine/README.md

     - Resize the EBS volume to at least 15 GB by following [this guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).
     - Ensure the installed version of Python is 3.8 or newer.

-## Build from scratch and deploy using AWS CDK
+## Greenfield deployment

+Greenfield deployment of MRE is suitable for those customers who are looking at brand new installation.
-Run the following commands to build and deploy MRE from scratch.
+Run the following commands to build and deploy MRE.
 Be sure to define values for `REGION` and `VERSION` first.

 ```
-REGION=[specify the region in a format like us-east-1]
+REGION=[specify the AWS region.
+For ex. us-east-1]
 VERSION=2.4.0
 git clone https://github.com/awslabs/aws-media-replay-engine
 cd aws-media-replay-engine